 Whether you’re a novice knitter or someone with considerable experience, it makes no difference at the Battersea London Cattery.
 Everyone has a great time at the monthly knitting events, sharing a common interest — to create blankets and toys for the felines.
 What’s more, the kitties can roam around the same specially designated area.
 They actually supervise the knitters and make sure they don’t dropped a stitch!

 At the three-hour sessions, visitors bring their own wool and needles as well as share patterns, ideas and skills with the other participants.
 They are free to take their work home for their own pet to enjoy or else donate to the ones awaiting adoption.
-And, by the way, when a cat or kitten is adopted, it can take the hand knitted cat bedding with it to the new home.
+And, by the way, when a cat or kitten is adopted, it can take the hand knitted cat bedding to the new home.

 What a great way to spend an evening.
 Knit for a while.
 Take a break to play with a kitty.
 Pick up the needles again.
 It’s a win-win situation for everyone, those with whiskers and those without!